 © Copyright.
 Todd Bryant Photography.

-Lee DeMilo is founder of Lingua e Cucina (meant as language and "the art of cooking") and author of Italian for Tourists: Mauro and Carla Bianchi's Trip to Italy, a series of published audible Italian language eBooks written with travelers in mind.
+Lee DeMilo is multilingual, an entrepreneur and a former radio broadcaster.
+She is founder of Lingua e Cucina (meant as language and "the art of cooking") and author of Italian for Tourists: Mauro and Carla Bianchi's Trip to Italy, a series of 12 published audible Italian language eBooks written with travelers in mind.

 In addition to teaching privately, Lee works on a variety of projects for corporations including marketing, promotions, commercials, as well as scripted role-plays with audio produced in Italian with English translation.
 One of her projects for a Fortune 500 marketing company, which promotes the business of a major Italian pasta maker in the U.S., involved training the sales force to speak the language and also to understand Italy's regional cultural differences and business practices.

 Lee DeMilo with John L. Lahey, President of Quinnipiac University (1987-2018) receiving